TCGInc/gsachallenge/README.md

 ### How to get started (Docker) ###

-A Docker container is a fast way to get your own copy of the FDA Recall interactive map up and running.
+A Docker container is a fast way to get your own copy of the FDA Recall Interactive Map up and running.
 To do this:

  * Please install docker for your environment: https://docs.docker.com/installation/